l0gan/backHack/README.txt

 Will be presented with menus.
 Menu 1 will allow you to select an app name (Must use full name of package. & option 1 on sub menu does not currently work)  Menu 2 will backup the app.
 Menu 3 will extract the backup so you can see the file system.
 Menu 4 will repack the files into a file that can be restored.
 Menu 5 will restore to device.
 Menu 99 will exit.

-You must have adb installed and added to your path for this to work in Linux.
+** adb must be installed and set in your PATH in Linux.
+Windows will use the included adb.exe for now, and only works on Cygwin currently.
+This should change in the future.

 Use at your own risk!!